Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation

-Lastly, In our qualitative findings, participants reported skepticism toward information that purely relied on authoritative sources because they found their opponents used fabricated evidence from these sources to gain the trust of the LLM-simulated characters, with a view to increasing their game score.
+Lastly, participants reported being skeptical of information relying solely on authoritative sources.
+They observed that opponents used fabricated evidence from these sources to gain trust and improve their game scores.
 This gameplay experience reminded them of real-life situations, where misinformation often exploits trust by citing credible authorities.
 As a result, players learned to examine the intent behind messages instead of automatically trusting authoritative sources.
-This evolution in how participants evaluated information aligns with the Elaboration Likelihood Model \cite{petty1984source}, which describes how individuals process persuasive messages via central (critical evaluation of content) or peripheral routes (reliance on heuristic cues).
+This shift aligns with the Elaboration Likelihood Model \cite{petty1984source}, which describes how individuals process persuasive messages via central (critical evaluation of content) or peripheral routes (reliance on heuristic cues).
 In the gameplay, participants appeared to shift from peripheral processing (trusting authority as a shortcut) to central processing (evaluating the intent and content of the message) when exposed to the misuse of authority in gameplay.
-Furthermore, our findings align with studies showing that gamified inoculation techniques for pre-bunking misinformation can trigger skepticism related to both false and real news\cite{hameleers2023intended,modirrousta2023gamified}.
-While this induced skepticism might seem limiting —potentially thus undermining trust in high-credibility sources— we believe it supports the goal of fostering critical media literacy.
-By encouraging players to evaluate the trustfulness of content, source and intent, the game develops essential skills for navigating today's complex information landscape.
-Rather than promoting cynicism, this skepticism cultivates constructive inquiry that helps individuals better discern reliable information.
-Notably, many participants pointed to the need to cross-check sources as a practical solution for verifying information, demonstrating their enhanced critical thinking skills.
+Our findings also align with studies showing that gamified inoculation techniques can increase skepticism toward both false and real news \cite{hameleers2023intended,modirrousta2023gamified}.
+While this skepticism may seem to undermine trust in high-credibility sources, it supports the goal of developing critical media literacy.
+By encouraging players to evaluate content, sources, and intent, the game helps them navigate today’s complex information landscape.
+Rather than fostering cynicism, this skepticism encourages inquiry, aiding in the discernment of reliable information.
+Notably, many participants also suggested cross-checking sources as a practical solution, demonstrating their enhanced critical thinking skills.